sagiegurari/brackets-portable/README.md

 ## Building From Source
 In order to build from source there are few steps to be taken:
-* Build exe files - This one actually needs to be handled only once, even if upgrading the brackets.io installation<br>
+* Create BracketsPortable.exe File - This one actually needs to be handled only once, even if upgrading the brackets.io installation<br>
 To generate the exe files, you must use the portableapps.com launcher generator and point it to the main directory (git root).<br>
 The generator uses the files in the AppInfo directory to generate the exe files.<br>
 You can later on modify the launcher ini files without any need of regenerating the exe files.